What is the business service industry?

 Business service franchises may provide:

 For the most part, small businesses benefit the most from business service franchises and make up the largest clientele for the industry.
 Small businesses often lack large resources; since they are only starting out, small businessowners often can’t afford to hire large marketing or accounting teams.
 For this reason, small businessowners prefer to outsource these tasks to business franchises.

 The industry serves to advice business owners on choices best suitable for the success of their company

 Business franchises are everywhere

-The different sectors of the business industry cover a vast amount of services.
-These can include accounting, mailing or shipping, event management, marketing, and staffing.
-Several popular business franchises are:
+The different sectors of the business industry cover a vast amount of services, as noted above.
+Several popular business franchises include:

 - The UPS Store

 - Office Evolution